PiPhone4180/PiPhone/README.md

 * Add demo video
 * Add nice picture beneath intro text, maybe additional pictures for a photo album
 * Add pinout diagram and other hardware setup instructions
-* Create links to all the websites and components (plus any other tutorials)
 * Proof-Read (especially make sure the manual makes sense)

 ## Introduction